Geastrum britannicum: Taxonomy

 Geastrum britannicum was described in 2015 from England by Spanish mycologist Juan Carlos Zamora, based on a holotype found on a roadside verge in Cockley Cley under pine trees in 2000 by Jonathan Revett, with paratypes from New Milton and Surlingham.
-The species was already the subject of research at the Royal Botanic Gardens, Kew where more than a dozen additional collections had been studied from England and Wales, the earliest dating back to 1994.
-The new species had previously been confused with Geastrum quadrifidum and G. fornicatum, both of which have a similar vaulted or arched appearance.
+The species was already the subject of research at the Royal Botanic Gardens, Kew, where more than a dozen additional collections had been studied from England and Wales, the earliest dating back to 1994.
+The new species had previously been confused with G. quadrifidum and G. fornicatum, both of which have a similar vaulted or arched appearance.
 Geastrum britannicum was distinguished on the basis of morphology and DNA sequence analysis.

 Distribution

-The fungus has proved to be surprisingly widespread in England and Wales.
-It has also recently been found in the Czech Republic and Slovakia.
-Since the species is not known to have occurred in Europe before 1994, it has been suggested that it may be a recent arrival that originated elsewhere.
+The fungus has proved to be very widespread in England and Wales.
+It was more recently found in the Czech Republic and Slovakia.
+Since the species is not known to have occurred in Europe before 1994, it may be a recent arrival.